bturner-r7/Chef-Metasploit/README.md

 sudo chef-solo -j /var/chef/solo-nodes/dev-builder.json
 </pre>

-That will start a Chef run and install the things necessary to turn the VM into a development environment suitable for usage with the Jenkins CI/build system.
+That will start a Chef run and install the basics necessary to turn the VM into a development environment suitable for usage with the Jenkins CI/build system.

+### Tip: Chef idempotence

-You might see some FATAL errors like:
+During a run, you might see some unexpected fatal errors.
+Example:

 <pre>
 [Tue, 29 May 2012 08:30:02 -0700] ERROR: Exception handlers complete
 [Tue, 29 May 2012 08:30:02 -0700] FATAL: Stacktrace dumped to